oza75/Database/readme.md

-### A database wrapper to deal easily with your database
+### A Database package to deal with your data
+- Fully Tested With Mysql Driver
+- Contributors Needed
+- Made without any dependency
 #### Usage
 First create a config file with your database configuration in **Application root Folder (IMPORTANT)**
 - Example of config file